rshmelev/go-any-project-bootstrap/README.md

 Start your new Golang project in professional way! :)

-1. use script `go-setup-project` inside desired project dir
+1. use script `go-setup-project` in future project dir

 ====================================

 What script is actually doing

-1. place `build.sh` and `Makefile` in the root of your new project
+1. place files like `build.sh` and `Makefile` in the root of your new project
+2. ask about app name, author, and site and update `build.sh` accordingly
 2. create `code` dir
-3. create `code/main.go` looking like this
+3. create `code/main.go` looking like this:

 ```go
 package code